The three big telcos have long been a source of angst for Singaporeans, who complain about slow internet and exorbitant excess data usage charges.

-From 6 December 2018, the first 10,000 customers get free 10GB every month on their new plans for a year.
+If you sign up now, you get free 10GB every month on their new plans for 12 months.
 Chiong ah!

 What’s more, the plans come with free incoming calls, caller ID and international roaming.
 You can also add 500 SMSes at $3 a month.

 MyRepublic SIM Only Plans

 |No contract plan for broadband customers||12 GB||26 GB||38 GB|